mt-ag/LCT-Documentation/docs/guides/using-lct/test-cases.md

 :::note

-Except for BeforeEach- and AfterEach-Cases, Test Cases in LCT are __independent of one another__.
+Except for _Before each_ and _After each_ Cases, Test Cases in LCT are __independent of one another__.
 This means that the execution of one Test Case does not influence the execution of another Test Case.
 Each Test Case starts without any page loaded.

 :::